armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 * Halyard will use the `default` Kubernetes ServiceAccount to create and modify resources running the cluster (the Kubernetes Secrets, Deployments, and Services that make up Spinnaker)
 * The Spinnaker microservice called "Clouddriver", which interacts with our various clouds (including Kubernetes), will also use the `default` ServiceAccount to interact with Kubernetes

-In addition to the above, the Spinnaker microservice called "Front50", which stores Spinnaker Application and Pipeline configuration to an object store, will be set up as follows:
+In addition to the above, these instructions sets up the Spinnaker microservice called "Front50", which stores Spinnaker Application and Pipeline configuration to an object store, with the following permission:

-* Front50 will have full access to an S3 bucket via either an IAM user (with an AWS access key and secret access key) or an IAM role (attached to your Kubernetes cluster)
+* Front50 has full access to an S3 bucket through either an IAM user (with an AWS access key and secret access key) or an IAM role (attached to your Kubernetes cluster).

-At the end of this document, we will have the following:
+At the end of this guide, you have a Spinnaker deployment that is:

-* Spinnaker will be up and running, and reachable from our browser
+* Accessible from your browser
-* Spinnaker will be able to deploy other Kubernetes resources to the namespace where it is running, but not to any other namespace
+* Able to deploy other Kubernetes resources to the namespace where it runs but not to any other namespace

 ## Installation Summary

-In order to install Spinnaker, this document covers the following things:
+This guide describes how to perform the following tasks to install Spinnaker:

 * Creating a Kubernetes namespace (for Spinnaker and Halyard).
-For this document, we're going to use the namespace `spinnaker`, but any namespace could be used.
+This guide uses the namespace `spinnaker`, but you can use any namespace.
-* Granting the `default` ServiceAccount in the namespace access to the `cluster-admin` ClusterRole **in the namespace**
+* Granting the `default` ServiceAccount in the namespace access to the `cluster-admin` ClusterRole **in the namespace**.
-* Running Halyard (the Spinnaker installer) as a Kubernetes Pod in the namespace (using a StatefulSet)
+* Running Halyard (the Spinnaker installer) as a Kubernetes Pod in the namespace (using a StatefulSet).
-* Creating an S3 bucket for Spinnaker to store persistent configuration in
+* Creating an S3 bucket for Spinnaker to store persistent configuration in.
-* Creating an IAM user that Spinnaker will use to access the S3 bucket (or alternately, granting access to the bucket via IAM roles)
+* Creating an IAM user that Spinnaker will use to access the S3 bucket (or alternately, granting access to the bucket via IAM roles).
 * Running the `hal` client interactively in the Kubernetes Pod, to:
-  * Build out the halconfig YAML file (`.hal/config`)
+  * Build out the `hal` config YAML file (`.hal/config`)
   * Configure Spinnaker with the IAM credentials and bucket information
   * Turn on other recommended settings (artifacts and http artifact provider)
   * Install Spinnaker